FontysAtWork/ESA-PROJ/README.md

    sudo make install
    sudo ldconfig # refresh shared library cache.
    ```
-5. Install the following package `sudo apt-get install gksu`
+2. Install the following package `sudo apt install gksu`

 ## Building

-Travis CI should take care of it.
+`catkin_make`

+## Running the simulator

+For every new terminal window, you need to do this:

+`source ./devel/setup.bash`
+`roslaunch youbot_gazebo_robot youbot.launch`

+Alternatively you can just add `source ./devel/setup.bash` to your .bashrc.

 ## Project members